IALSA/ialsa-2016-groningen/README.md

  - 2. Ensure the quality of the new harmonized variables created by reviewing processing methods and running descriptive statistics comparing raw and harmonized data.
 * **Step 4** - Integrate harmonized variables and data into one common dataset.
 * **Step 5** - Conduct bi-variant and multi-variant analysis to assess the main factors associated with current smoking status among older adults.
 * **Step 6** -  Report on all the steps listed above and present the results of the analysis.
+[What to report?]()

-What to report?
+### What to report
+Each harmonization work group should provide a short document reporting on the questions below.
+The document should be sent before the workshop to msaliba@maelstrom-research.org

+* I - Harmonization process
+	- 1 -  Which studies did you include/exclude and why?
+	- 2 -   Did you include all the participants of all datasets or no?
+Why?
+	- 3 -   What are the common harmonized variables generated?
+Their definitions?
+And formats?
+	- 4 -   Have you been able to generate the common harmonized variables from all the studies?
+If not, why?
+* II -  Statistical analysis
+	- 1-   What are the frequencies and distribution of common harmonized variables for the pooled dataset and by each study-specific dataset?
+	- 2 -   What are the factors associated with current smoking?
+Bivariant analysis.
+Multi-variant analysis.
+	- 3 -   Results of the statistical analysis.

 ### Deliverables

 Each harmonization working group is required to provide:

-A. Presentations:
+A. Presentation (15 min):
 * 1. The harmonization approach used and reason.
-* 2. The steps applied to harmonize the data according to the procedures listed at this link: Instructions for harmonization working groups
+* 2. The steps applied to harmonize the data according to the
 * 3. The frequencies and distribution of the common harmonized variables created.
 * 4. The results of the analysis performed to answer the research question.

 B. Documentation